microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaUserManager.md

 ```

 ## Description
-the Remove-EntraBetaUserManager cmdlet removes a user's manager in Azure Active Directory (AD).
+The Remove-EntraBetaUserManager cmdlet removes a user's manager in Azure Active Directory (AD).

 ## Examples